Wheaton College (Massachusetts): History

-The Reverend John Edgar Park, who became president in 1926, continued Cole's building program, and saw the college through the Great Depression, the celebration of its centennial in 1935 and World War II.
+John Edgar Park, who became president in 1926, continued Cole's building program, and saw the college through the Great Depression, the celebration of its centennial in 1935 and World War II.
 He retired in 1944, and was succeeded by Dartmouth College Professor of History Alexander Howard Meneely.
 During his tenure, the trustees voted to expand the size of the college from 525 to 800 to 1000 students, and construction of "new campus" began in 1957.

 Meneely died in 1961 after a long illness and was succeeded in 1962 by William C.H.
 Prentice, a psychology professor and administrator at Swarthmore College.
 In the early 1960s, Wheaton successfully completed its first endowment campaign.
 The development of new campus continued, and student enrollment grew to 1,200.
 Wheaton students and faculty joined in nationwide campus protests against United States actions in Indochina in 1970.

-In 1975, Wheaton inaugurated its first woman president, Alice Frey Emerson, dean of students at the University of Pennsylvania.
-During her tenure, Wheaton achieved national recognition as a pioneer in the development of a gender-balanced curriculum.
+In 1975, Wheaton inaugurated its first female president, Alice Frey Emerson, dean of students at the University of Pennsylvania.
 Emerson would go on to receive the Valeria Knapp Award from The College Club of Boston in 1987 for establishing the Global Awareness Program at Wheaton College.
 Wheaton celebrated its Sesquicentennial in 1984/85 with a year-long series of symposia, concerts, dance performances, art and history exhibits, and an endowment and capital campaign.
 In 1987, the trustees voted to admit men to Wheaton.
 The first coeducational class was enrolled in September 1988.

 Dale Rogers Marshall, Academic Dean at Wellesley College, was inaugurated as Wheaton's sixth president in 1992.
 She led the college in "The Campaign for Wheaton", to build endowed and current funds for faculty development, student scholarships, and academic programs and facilities.
 Enrollment growth encouraged the construction of the first new residence halls since 1964 (Gebbie, Keefe and Beard residence halls), the improvement of classroom buildings and the renovation and expansion of the college's arts' facilities.